MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/windows-agent.md

 ### Agent setup authentication type

-When setup asks for your authentication type, choose one of the following authentication types.
-Agent setup will prompt you for the specific additional information required for each authentication type.
+When you register an agent, choose from the following authentication types, and agent setup prompts you for the specific additional information required for each authentication type.
 For more information, see [Self-hosted agent authentication options](./agent-authentication-options.md).

 [!INCLUDE [agent-setup-authentication-type](./includes/agent-setup-authentication.md)]